Metabolic Phenotyping Core

-Our goal is to expand the scope of techniques available to investigators, standardize key methodologies, and expedite the completion of research on metabolic disorders-related diseases (diabetes and obesity), cancer, aging neurological disorders, etc.
+Our goal is to expand the scope of techniques available to investigators, standardize key methodologies, and expedite the completion of research on diseases related to metabolic disorders (diabetes and obesity), cancer, aging neurological disorders, etc.

 - Chemistry analysis using VITROS MicroSlide™ technology, ELISAs, and magnetic bead mapping multiplex technology